Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 toggle caption

-Lava from a Kilauea volcano fissure flows on Hawaii's Big Island in Kapoho on Saturday.
+Lava flows from a fissure in Kapoho on Saturday.

 Mario Tama/Getty Images